-Whether in six-month classes, week-long camps or intensive seminars, I have taught digital media and storytelling skills to young people and journalists across multiple continents and in the United States.
+Whether in six-month classes, week-long workshops or intensive seminars, I have taught digital media and storytelling skills to young people and journalists across multiple continents and in the United States.

-Most recently, I led a series of digital storytelling workshops with community college exchange students from Africa, Asia, and Latin America.
-I planned and taught lessons on topics such as the narrative arc, and I guided students through crafting and revising scripts, selecting images and recording voice-overs.
+For the past three springs, I have led a series of digital storytelling workshops with community college exchange students from Africa, Asia and Latin America.
+I taught students the concept of a narrative arc, and I guided them through crafting scripts, selecting images and recording voice-overs.
 The digital story shown here, “I Am Enough,” was created by Gnahoré Toti Emmanuel Dieudonné from Côte d’Ivoire.

-Although women make up about half the workforce in U.S., only about a quarter of science, technology, engineering and math professionals are women.
+Although women make up about half the workforce in the U.S., only about a quarter of science, technology, engineering and math professionals are women.
 As a reporter for LNP Media Group, I launched and hosted a podcast that spotlighted women in careers like bridge engineering, forensic accounting, cancer research and more.
 Because it tapped into a growing interest in STEM careers and education, the show was the newspaper’s first podcast to land a season-long sponsor.

 - Faces of Mental Health Recovery